 8.2.2.
-Pathology
+Pathology Return to Content

 In the mortuary, the pathologists will perform a detailed external and -if needed- internal examination of the body to record all medical findings that may aid the identification of the deceased.
 Radiology can greatly assist in this process.